How to Contribute

 key: # replace the word "key" by a snake case identifier for this input

-label: # Human-readable version of the name
+label: # Human-readable version of the name that will show up in UI

 type: # see below